 What are lectins?

 I mentioned above that I prefer to call the plant paradox a lifestyle, not a diet.
-This is because there is much more than just food to consider when adopting a healthier lifestyle.
+There is much more than just food to consider when adopting a healthier lifestyle.
 Sometimes “the plant paradox diet” and “the lectin-free diet” are used interchangeably.
-While lectin-free only refers to food, the plant paradox is the larger umbrella, a lifestyle, under which a lectin-free or lectin-light diet is adopted.
+While lectin-free only refers to food, the plant paradox is the larger umbrella, a lifestyle under which a lectin-free or lectin-light diet is adopted.

 In this article, we will call it “the plant paradox diet” because that is the term most people, who want information, use when searching.